Introduction to Cloud-based Service

 Another important requirement is data security the risk of data read during transmission can be mitigated through encryption technology encryption in transit protects data as it is being transmitted to and from the device to the cloud or vice versa.
 Encryption at rest protects data that is stored in the cloud service.
 Another requirement can be providing such a facility so that a user can able to go and search his files and folders.

-1. Highly Scalable and Fault Tolerant System:
+1. Highly Scalable and Fault-Tolerant System

 So, these are the different functional requirements.
 The system needs to be highly available and fault-tolerant.
-Another requirement is the system should be highly scalable and it should scale with increasing load or increasing users and data.
+Another requirement is the system should be highly scalable.
+And it should scale with increasing load or increasing users and data.

 2. Synchronization & Latency & Bandwidth

-Whatever information is required what is receives - it should be broadcast all of those messages to the response queues.
+Whatever information is required what is received – should be broadcast all of those messages to the response queues.
 What happens is all the same metadata information will be sent to the response queue one response Q2 and response q3 that information will be there inside this queue.
 So now I think the queue helps you to buffer these updates.

-Because due to these two requirements we will decide to upload every file by first dividing it into small segments or chunks and this will enable us to only upload or download modified chunks of a file and also if uploading or downloading of a chunk failed.
+Because due to these two requirements, we will decide to upload every file by first dividing it into small segments or chunks.
+And this will enable us to only upload or download modified chunks of a file and also if uploading or downloading of a chunk failed.
 We only need to retry the upload or download of that particular chunk instead of retrying the upload or download of the complete file.

 3. ACID Requirement

-4. Metadata Storage Requirement:
+4. Metadata Storage Requirement

 Let’s discuss some APIs that our service will expose so the very first API is the upload file.

-File Upload API:
+File Upload API

 It takes user API token, file metadata, and file content.
 The file content could be a stream of different chunks for the file.

-File Update MetaData API:
+File Update MetaData API

 The upload file will return a file id.
-It will take our token as input file id and then file metadata and what could be the file metadata is like file creation time, update time or file size, etc.
+It will take our token as input file id and then file metadata.
+And what could be the file metadata is like file creation time, update time or file size, etc.

-Update file API:
+Update file API

-It will take user API token as input, then file id, metadata changes, and modified segments.
+It will take the user API token as input, then file id, metadata changes, and modified segments.
 Modified segments are just changing the input stream for all the different chunks or segments of the file that are changed.

-Delete/Remove File API:
+Delete/Remove File API

 This API is to delete the file which will take input as user API token and file id.

-Files and Folders Share API:
+Files and Folders Share API

-Revoke Sharing API:
+Revoke Sharing API

 The watcher component in the client application is looking for all the file folder changes that are happening under the root folder that the user has specified to be shared with all the other devices and with the Dropbox/GDrive service.

 Here, we have to use chunker.
-The chunker is a component that is responsible for breaking a file into multiple chunks and it is also responsible for calculating the cryptographic hash for each chunk.
+The chunker is a component that is responsible for breaking a file into multiple chunks, and it is also responsible for calculating the cryptographic hash for each chunk.
 The cryptographic hash function that we can use could be the sha-256 or sha-512 algorithm.

 We have to use a file indexer here.
 The file indexer stores an index of all the files that are stored within that root folder that the user has specified with the Dropbox/GDrive service.

 The internal database is a file database stored in the client app where the indexer stores all the metadata information about the file and all its different chunks.
-The Dropbox/GDrive client application can use any lightweight database like SQLite or Berkeley database etc. for internal DB.
+The Dropbox/GDrive client application can use any lightweight database like SQLite or Berkeley database etc, for internal DB.

-Synchronizer (SYNC Service):
+Synchronizer (SYNC Service)

 The sync service in the client application is the one that is responsible for syncing all the changes that happen on the device to the remote Dropbox/GDrive service or vice versa.

-The synchronization service is a service that is the main component that is talking with the synchronizer here in the client application any changes that happen on a device the synchronizer informs those changes to synchronization service.
+The synchronization service is a service that is the main component that is talking with the synchronizer here in the client application any changes that happen on a device the synchronizer informs those changes to the synchronization service.

-We are going to divide every file into small chunks or segments and the two reasons and the reason why we are doing that is that we have two non-functional requirements that cause us to upload or download a file in the form of chunks.
+We are going to divide every file into small chunks or segments, and two reasons and the reason why we are doing that is that we have two non-functional requirements that cause us to upload or download a file in the form of chunks.
 The question is what would be the suitable chunk size should we use?
 Whether to use 4KB, eight KB or 64 kilobytes, or 1MegaByte.
-What would be the most suitable chunk size and how to calculate an optimal chunk size for the file?
+What would be the most suitable chunk size, and how to calculate an optimal chunk size for the file?

-So this was the client application and if you see in the above image that the client application is communicating with the Dropbox/GDrive service over the internet and on the right side what you see are different microservices within the Dropbox/GDrive service.
+So this was the client application and if you see in the above image that the client application is communicating with the Dropbox/GDrive service over the internet.
+And on the right side what you see are different microservices within the Dropbox/GDrive service.
 We have a gateway service, synchronization service, and also have file and folder metadata service.
-Also, the Customer and devices module is there and then we have notification and object storage service.
+Also, the Customer and devices module is there, and then we have notification and object storage service.

 The Chunker is a component that is responsible for breaking a file into multiple chunks and it is also responsible for calculating the cryptographic hash for each chunk.
 You can use any algo like Sha-256 or 512.